createamind/candy/README.md

  ![image](https://github.com/createamind/candy/blob/master/screenshots/candy.png)

 What is candy?
-A model with the structure: Hieratical Observation -- Plan&Policy -- Hieratical Actions
+A model with the structure: Hierarchical Observation -- Plan&Policy -- Hierarchical Actions

 ## Running Candy
 (This project is still working in progress.)